Tim Hofman

 Tim Hofman (Vlaardingen, born 9 July 1988) is a Dutch television presenter, journalist, poet, and columnist.
-Hofman often worked under the pseudonym of debroervanroos.
-He is, among other things, known as the presenter of the online program #BOOS, with which he won various awards.
+Hofman often worked under the pseudonym debroervanroos.
+He is among other things known as the presenter of the online program #BOOS, with which he has won many awards.

 Career

 After quitting three studies – Language & Cultural studies (Utrecht University), Dutch Language (Leiden University) and Communication Sciences (Amsterdam) – Hofman was admitted to the BNN-VARA Academy on 1 January 2011.
-After graduating from BNN Academy, he started at 101 TV as a reporter for TimTV and 101 Timeline.
+Upon graduating from BNN Academy, he started at 101 TV as a reporter for TimTV and 101 Timeline.

 After working for 101 TV, Hofman worked at the BNN and VARA program 24/7 as a reporter, panel member and internet expert from October 2011 to May 2012.
 Then in the summer of 2012 he made the program FC Gay for BNN.
 In the week before Christmas, Hofman was a reporter at the Glass House, where he regularly covered short news during the Serious Request Update.

-In 2013 Hofman was a reporter for the BNN program Spuiten en Slikken, for which he made, among other things, Tims Tuintje, a ten-part series on the policy of weed in the Netherlands, in which he had his own cannabis farm.
-Hofman further more started his writing career with an article in the magazine Foxy, in which he had a Belgian lady undress in a laundry room.
+In 2013 Hofman was a reporter for the BNN program Spuiten en Slikken, for which he made shows like Tims Tuintje, a ten-part series on the policy of weed in the Netherlands, in which he had his own cannabis farm.
+Hofman also started his writing career with an article in the magazine Foxy, in which he had a Belgian lady undress in a laundry room.
 On 5 February, Hofman appeared in the BNN-KRO program Zeg dag tegen pesten.
-Hofman is also a regular guest as an internet expert at NPO Radio 1's BNN Today and De Wereld Draait Door.
+Hofman was also a regular guest as an internet expert at NPO Radio 1's BNN Today and De Wereld Draait Door.

-In 2014 Hofman became presenter of the daily program De Social Club, Je zal het maar hebben, the studio of Spuiten en Slikken, Spuiten en Slikken op reis and Mijn 5000 vrienden.
+In 2014 Hofman became presenter of the daily program De Social Club, Je Zal het maar Hebben, the studio show of Spuiten en Slikken, Spuiten en Slikken op Reis and Mijn 5000 Vrienden.
 He also won the sixteenth season of the game show Wie is de Mol?